henry81moo/osuBackgroundRemover/README.md

 note 1: will not work if the beatmap you downloaded for some reason has their image filename as blankbg.jpg, though this is extremely unlikely

 note 2: should still work if the beatmap uses a video instead of an image i think, just disable background video in detail settings, that'll force it to use the image

+note 3: the bat files and ps1 files are here for reference